 Plan a Nature Retreat at Professor Valley Field Camp for Your School or Workshop Group- April through October

 The primary purpose of our Professor Valley Field Camp is to host student and youth groups for outdoor education learning experiences.
-When not in use for student groups, the field camp is available to educational and family groups who wish to combine our naturalist led outings with the group's own programming.
+When not in use for student groups, the field camp is available to educational and family groups who wish to combine our naturalist-led outings with the group's own programming.
 There is a minimum of 20 person fees per night.

-You can't beat the PRIVACY, BEAUTY and QUIET of Professor Valley.
+You can't beat the privacy, beauty, and quiet of Professor Valley.
 This is camping but with some basic amenities.
 Our developed area is about two acres on the east side of Professor Creek; a woodland along the creek offers great wildlife watching; there are relatively undisturbed open acres to the west.
 The site is surrounded by BLM public land to the east which offers backcountry trails.

 Plan I - WITH MEALS

-- Fees: $110/night for first 20 people then each additional person $60 person/night.
-There is one free spot for the group organizer once the 20 minimum is paid.
+- Fees: $98/person/night for first 20 people then each additional person $60/person/night.

 - Maximum occupancy: 60 persons.
 Our fee structure is based on a minimum of 20 persons.

 - Deposit/Payment: Deposit is the equivalent of the fees for 5 persons and is non-refundable.
-The balance is due 14 days prior to the rental period.
+The balance is due 30 days prior to the rental period.

-Groups need to submit a list of people, food and medical concerns prior to rental period.
+Groups need to submit a list of people, food, and medical concerns prior to rental period.
 For groups with students under 18 years of age, we require CFI registration/risk forms signed by parent/guardians in advance.
 Groups must arrive and depart as a unit within a one hour time window to interact with our host naturalist guide and other staff.

 Retreat with meals includes:

-- Half hour camp orientation/tour and a 1-2 hour “naturalist” program on site or near the site (Introduction to Colorado Plateau Geography, Geology overview, Night Sky Interpretation, Plant & Wildlife Signs Walk are options.
+- Half hour camp orientation/tour and a 1 hour “naturalist” program on site or near the site (Introduction to Colorado Plateau Geography, Geology overview, Night Sky Interpretation, Plant & Wildlife Signs Walk are options.

 - Two CFI staff: Naturalist and Cook

-Guests are asked to take turns in kitchen as cook's helper and to do their own dishes in a dish line.
+Guests are asked to take turns in the kitchen as cook's helper and to do their own dishes in a dish line.
 Our staff does the pots, pans and kitchen clean up.